-Something to note is that Florida rainstorms tend to be over quickly instead of lasting all day, so don’t panic if you see clouds rolling in.
+Florida rainstorms tend to be over quickly instead of lasting all day, so don’t panic if you see clouds rolling in.
 But those brief rain showers don’t always cut through the humidity – in fact they can sometimes make it even worse, so staying dry will definitely help with the comfort factor for the rest of your day.

-Don’t forget to re-apply since a single coat won’t last the entire day.
-Sun hats and sunglasses are a good idea as well – just remember to keep them stowed during rides so they won’t blow or fall off.
+Don’t forget to re-apply often, since a single coat won’t last the entire day.
+Sun hats and sunglasses are a good idea too – just remember to keep them stowed during rides so they won’t blow or fall off.

-7) No matter what the weather does on your day(s) in the parks, don’t let it get to you.
+No matter what the weather does on your day in the parks, don’t let it get to you.
 It’s still an amazing experience to be at any of the Disney parks, whether wet, sticky, hot or dry.
-Yes, standing in the pouring rain to watch a parade or fireworks show is uncomfortable, but you can make it a fun experience for your kids by letting them splash in puddles or twirl around in the rain.
+Yes, standing in the pouring rain to watch a parade or fireworks show is uncomfortable.
+You can still make it a fun experience for your kids by letting them splash in puddles or twirl around in the rain.